Fliplet/fliplet-cli/docs/Upcoming.md

     <div>
       <span class="pin">Now available to all customers</span>
       <h4>Payments</h4>
       <p>Fliplet Payments allow you to add payment and checkout functionality in your apps.
-You can browse the documentation draft for this upcoming feature.</p>
+Browse the documentation for this feature we just released.</p>
       <button>Browse documentation &rarr;</button>
     </div>
   </a>